eweren/vscode-doppler/README.md

 ### 0.1.0

 Initial release of the extension.
-Only features changing the doppler env and project.
+Only features are changing the doppler env and project.